From informative and instructive to just-for-fun, there’s always a variety of things to learn, see, and do at the farm.

-The farm is a great country outing where kids can have fun and learn about farming.
-Admission onto Belluz Farms is always Free whenever we’re open.
-This includes access to our farm store, a free play area with sandbox and natural play structures, and a animal viewing area.
-We do hope that you visit the farm store and buy something every visit to help us offset the costs of maintaining free access to our farm!
+A visit to our Farm is great country outing where kids can have fun and learn the story behind the food they eat.
+Admission onto Belluz Farms is always free whenever we’re open.
+This includes access to our Farm Store, a free play area with sandbox and natural play structures, and an animal viewing area.
+We do hope that you visit the Farm Store every visit – your purchases help us to offset the costs of maintaining free access to our farm!
 Remember – we are a working farm and adult supervision of children is required.
 You may also encounter some dirt while walking around so please come prepared!

-Fall Wonderland special activities are weekends only starting the last weekend in September until Hallowe’en
+Fall Wonderland special activities are weekends only starting the last weekend in September until THE LAST WEEKEND IN oCTOBER.

-In the fall we feature the following activities with Fees (babies under 2 are free):
+During the fall season, we feature the following Fall Farm Activities with Fees – all prices include HST (babies under 2 are free):

-Farm Wagon Tour up to Strawhenge including a Pumpkin Bowling activity that lasts 25 minutes ($4)
+Farm Wagon Tour up to Strawhenge and Pumpkin Bowling (approx. 25 min) – $5/person

-Hidden Pumpkin Hunt, for children under 8 (or anyone young at heart), find a perfect kid sized pumpkin or squash in our mini corn maze to take home ($4).
+Hidden Pumpkin Hunt, best suited for children under 8 (or anyone young at heart), find a perfect kid sized pumpkin or squash in our mini corn maze to take home – $5/pumpkin

-Barnyard Friends, Ruth Wolsiffer, will be on-site and offers pony rides and a petting zoo for a fee.
+Barnyard Friends, Ruth Wolsiffer, will be on-site and offers pony rides and a petting zoo for a $2/person.